 DONATE ONLINE – KEEP YOUR PARISH STRONG

-Even though you are not able to celebrate Mass at this time, you can support your parish through Online Offertory!
-It’s quick, easy, safe, and a great way to keep your parish strong while public Mass is suspended!
+Please support your parish through Online Offertory!
+It’s quick, easy, safe and a great way to keep your parish strong!

 God has made us for communion—not only with others, but especially with Him.
 After our choice to divorce ourselves from God, He, nevertheless, continues to pursue us and bring us back to Himself.
 The beginning of the prayer of absolution during the sacrament of penance sums it up beautifully: “God the Father of mercies, through the death and resurrection of His Son has reconciled the world to Himself and sent the Holy Spirit among us for the forgiveness of sins.”